Celerium-Inc/AzureNetworkFirewallSupport/Blocklist Integration/README.md

 ## Quick Start

 ### NOTE
-These commands have only be ran via cloud shell
+These commands have only been run via cloud shell

+1. Upload the content
+You will need to copy the powershell scripts deploy and clean, as well as the full src folder.
+   With the following layout.
+   Else the scripts won't find the required contents.

+- deploy.ps1
+- cleanup.ps1
+- src
+  - function.json
+  - host.json
+  - requirements.psd1
+  - run.ps1

-1. Deploy using PowerShell:
+2. Deploy using PowerShell:
 ```powershell
 ./deploy.ps1 `
     -ResourceGroupName "your-rg" `